privacytools/privacytools.io/pages/privacy.md

 ## How can I contact the privacytools.io team about privacy?

 The privacytools.io team generally does not have access to personal data outside of limited access granted via some moderation panels.
-Inquiries regarding your personal information should be sent directly to:
+Inquiries regarding your personal information should be sent directly to the data controller for these services, Aragon Ventures LLC:

 ```
 Jonah Aragon